JamesSkemp/words/content/post/why-not-start-out-2006-right.md

 +++
-title = "Why not start out 2006 right?" summary = "Start every new year out right by doing a simple check-up on your computer." draft = false comments = true date = "2006-01-01T09:33:00-06:00"
+title = "Why not start out 2006 right?" description = "Start every new year out right by doing a simple check-up on your computer." draft = false comments = true date = "2006-01-01T09:33:00-06:00"